 Many sellers who use sponsored products on Amazon succeed due to their ability to adapt.
 They understand the best times to invest or re-evaluate their strategy.
 This is referred to as SMART bidding.
 SMART bidding is much like having SMART goals.
 Your ad campaigns need to be created with specific results in mind.

 SMART goals tell us that targets must have five areas:

 - Specific – Define what you want to accomplish (i.e., your ad campaign needs to get sales)

 - Measurable – Define how much you want to achieve (you need to make 100 sales)

 - Achievable – Your goal needs to be reasonable

-- Time-specific - Your plan needs accomplishing within a specific time frame
+- Time-specific – Your goals need a time frame for which they need to be achieved

 - If my listing ranks in the top two, continue to be the top bidder

 - If the cost of this bid exceeds $250 per day, must re-evaluate prospective sales